 See: Beppe Crovella | Arti e Mestieri | Cantina Sociale | Secret Cinema | Tower

 Lie Without a Lover

 My Eyes Adore You

 Do You Remember

 Mas y Mas (Crash Push)

 Robi Rosa, a.k.a.
 Dräco Rosa, Robby Rosa, Robi Draco Rosa, Draco Cornelius Rosa, Draco and Tommy Leaman, amongst others (!), is one of two ex-members of infamous Puerto Rican boyband Menudo to have significant solo success, the other being the better-known Ricky Martin.
 Menudo?
 Probably the ultimate boyband, in that members leave at the age of sixteen, meaning the band have worked their through around thirty members in twenty years, although, given that most of their releases have been for the Latin market, you're forgiven for not having heard of them.

-Ten years on, and Rosa releases Mad Love in 2004, as Robi Draco Rosa.
-It's more varied than Frio, though I'd be hard-pushed to say it's a better listen, with schlocky ballads like California and Solitary Man vying with the more Latin stuff for which is likely to bore the average listener the most.
+2004's Mad Love (as Robi Draco Rosa) is more varied than his early work, though I'd be hard-pushed to say it's a better listen, with schlocky ballads like California and Solitary Man vying with the more Latin stuff for which is likely to bore the average listener the most.
 Best track?
 The 'hidden' one, strangely, Commitment, which has a bit of a psychedelic bent to it, sounding completely unlike the rest of the album.
 The ubiquitous Patrick Warren (and bloody good luck to him) plays Chamberlin on the album, with what sounds like Chamby flutes on My Eyes Adore You and more definite ones on Solitary Man.
 It's quite possible that some of the album's strings are Chamby, too, but it's so hard to tell that I've had to leave them out.